 Supplemental Claims

-If you disagree with our decision on your claim, a Supplemental Claim may be an option for you.
+If you have new and relevant evidence to submit or want to request a review of your claim based on a change in law, a Supplemental Claim may be an option for you.
 Learn when and how to file a Supplemental Claim and what to expect after you file.

-Is a Supplemental Claim the right decision review option for me?
+Is a Supplemental Claim an option for me?

-A Supplemental Claim may be the right option if you meet the requirements listed here.
+A Supplemental Claim may be an option for you if you meet the requirements listed here.

 You must meet both of these requirements: